• Skip to primary navigation

 Kadoorie Farm

 Kadoorie Farm and Botanic Garden (KFBG) is a conservation and education centre.
-There is a huge array of animals and plants to check out with a reptile lookout and garden, a wild boar enclosure, pigsties, wildlife pond, raptor roost, parrot sanctuary, mules, monkey haven, butterfly garden, fruit forest and cactus greenhouse.
+There’s a huge array of animals and plants to check out with a reptile lookout and garden, a wild boar enclosure, pigsties, wildlife pond, raptor roost, parrot sanctuary, mules, monkey haven, butterfly garden, fruit forest and cactus greenhouse.
 Originally established in 1956 by the Kadoorie family to provide aid to famers, it now serves raise awareness of ecological and sustainability issues.
 It’s open to the public for a small fee.

 More: kfbg.org